-- (a) The MEC will review the matter resulting in a precautionary suspension or restriction (or the provider's agreement to voluntarily refrain from exercising clinical privileges) within a reasonable time under the circumstances, not to exceed fourteen (14) days.
-Prior to, or as part of, this review, the provider may be given an opportunity to meet with the MEC.
-The provider may propose ways other than precautionary suspension or restriction to protect patients, employees, and/or the orderly operation of the Hospital, depending on the circumstances.
-Neither the MEC nor the provider shall be represented by counsel at this meeting. - (b) After considering the matters resulting in the suspension or restriction and the provider's response, if any, the MEC will determine whether there is sufficient information to warrant a final recommendation, or it is necessary for the MEC to commence an investigation.
-The MEC will also determine whether the precautionary suspension or restriction should be continued, modified, or terminated pending the completion of the investigation (and hearing, if applicable).

-(c) Upon receipt of notice of the imposition of an administrative suspension, the COO and ACMO will forward the matter to the MEC which will review and consider the question(s) raised and thereafter make a recommendation to the Board.
+- (a) The MEC or Action Subcommittee will review the matter resulting in a precautionary suspension or restriction (or the individual's agreement to voluntarily refrain from exercising clinical privileges) within a reasonable time under the circumstances, not to exceed 14 days.
+Prior to, or as part of, this review, the individual may be given an opportunity to meet with the MEC or Action Subcommittee.
+The individual may propose ways other than precautionary suspension or restriction to protect patients, employees, and/or the orderly operation of the Hospital, depending on the circumstances.
+Neither the MEC nor the individual shall be represented by counsel at this meeting. - (b) After considering the matters resulting in the suspension or restriction and the individual's response, if any, the MEC or Action Subcommittee will determine whether there is sufficient information to warrant a final recommendation or it is necessary for the MEC or Action Subcommittee to commence an investigation.
+The MEC or Action Subcommittee will also determine whether the precautionary suspension or restriction should be continued, modified, or terminated pending the completion of the investigation (and hearing, if applicable). - (c) Upon receipt of notice of the imposition of an administrative suspension, the COO and the President of the Medical Staff will forward the matter to the MEC, which will review and consider the question(s) raised and thereafter make a recommendation to the Board.